-Lewis Hamilton Got Taste Of Cuba’s Legendary Car Culture On Unicef Trip
+Lewis Hamilton Got Taste Of Cuba’s Legendary Car Culture On UNICEF Trip

 Havana’s car scene is famed throughout the world, as the city is full of American models from the 1950s, many of which have been MacGyver-ed to extend their lives.
 Cubans haven’t been able to import cars, or parts, since the early 1960s, so motorists have been forced to find creative ways to keep their classics running.

-Hamilton was in Havana as a Unicef ambassador, visiting various youth development programs throughout the city.
+Hamilton was in Havana as a UNICEF ambassador, visiting various youth development programs throughout the city.
 While in the nation’s capital, though, in addition to seeing its cars and humanitarian efforts, the Brit experienced various aspects of Cuba’s culture.

 F1 returns from summer break Sunday with the Belgian Grand Prix, so Hamilton’s Unicef trip essentially marked the end of his vacation.
 It seemingly was calmer than the way he prepared for the British Grand Prix, but considering he won that race, maybe he spent extra time dancing to stay energized.